henhagg/semple/README.md

 ```commandline
 devtools::install_github("epertham/xLLiM", ref = "devel")
 ```
 Some of the tasks use data and reference posterior draws provided by the SBIBM Python package.
-Clone the SBIBM fork https://github.com/henhagg/sbibm into the parent directory of the semple repository to get local access to the observed data sets and reference samples of the Two Moons and SLCP models.
+Clone the SBIBM fork https://github.com/henhagg/sbibm into the parent directory of the semple repository to get local access to the observed data sets and reference posterior samples.